 Another aspect of creating the right environment for conducting better podcast interviews is a time of day.
 You have to know when you’re at your best if you want to do your best work.
 For example, I schedule all of my interviews for Unmistakable Creative between 10 am and 12 pm.

 Sometimes you’ll have to work around other people’s schedules due to timezones.
-If that’s the case, respect your guest’s schedule.
-But in general, try to record your interviews at the same time each day.
+If that’s the case, respect your guests wishes.

 The Listening Mindset for Conducting a Podcast Interview